8699STrs15) is the backtest's "code" and

 portfolio to allocate to that screen (defaults to split evenly) preceded by

-a lowercase "p", and a holding period preceded by
+", and a holding period preceded by

 By default, the blender (as opposed to the sceens within the blend) is